victor-ojong/logistics-for-me_server/README.md

 ## Description

-This API service powers the  business flow of thier logistics system.
+This API service powers the  business workforce of logistics for me platform.

 ## Installation